 BURNETT: Well, first of all, I apologize.
 This is probably not what you want to hear first thing in the morning.
-But the horrible truth is, this has become the new normal in Mexico, that's how bad it's gotten.
-A military patrol these found bodies, 43 men and six women, on a highway leading into town of San Juan.
+But the horrible truth is, this has become the new normal in Mexico; that's how bad it's gotten.
+A military patrol these found bodies - 43 men and six women - on a highway leading into the town of San Juan.

 Authorities don't know who these victims are.
-Some of the bodies had tattoos of Santa Muerte, who's a popular folk saint, who's invoked by people who are involved in drug trafficking - indicating that some of them could be criminals.
+Some of the bodies had tattoos of Santa Muerte, who's a popular folk saint who's invoked by people who are involved in drug trafficking - indicating that some of them could be criminals.
 But others could well be innocents.
-The terrible thing is, they were found without heads, hands or feet, and so authorities are going to have a very hard time identifying them.
+The terrible thing is, they were found without heads, hands or feet.
+And so the authorities are going to have a very hard time identifying them.

 BURNETT: Well, these have been occurring more and more in Mexico, which is really causing enormous distress in the population.
-It's become this kind of grisly game of one-upmanship between two main rival cartels, the Zetas on the one had who control the eastern side of Mexico, and then the Sinaloa cartel, who are on the Pacific side.
+It's become this kind of grisly game of one-upmanship between two main rival cartels - the Zetas on the one hand, who control the eastern side of Mexico; and then the Sinaloa cartel, who are on the Pacific side.
 And the why is that these are sort of billboards.
-They leave messages with these big public body drops.
+They leave messages with these big, public body drops.

 BURNETT: Sadly, he hasn't.
 And this has become the biggest criticism of Felipe Calderon's six-year term in office.
-He sent the military in to patrol the streets and to take on the cartels, and they have done that.
-And there have been some fearsome firefights, particularly up in the northeast, in Tamaulipas State just across from south Texas.
-He sent the federal police in with less results.
+He sent the military in to patrol the streets, and to take on the cartels, and they have done that.
+And there have been some fearsome firefights, particularly up in the northeast, in Tamaulipas state, just across from south Texas.

-And he's arrested numerous capos, heads of cartels, and some have been extradited to the U.S. And so the DEA is very pleased with his performance, but the people of Mexico are not.
+He's sent the federal police in, with less results.
+And he's arrested numerous capos, heads of cartels, and some have been extradited to the U.S. And so the DEA is very pleased with his performance.
+But the people of Mexico are not.